pawal/torrent-tracker/README.md

 ## Lists for clients

-Everything above answers questions about trackers.
-The lists answer the one a BitTorrent client asks: which announce URLs are worth using?
-They are plain text, one URL per entry with a blank line after it, so a response pastes straight into a client's tracker box.
+The lists answer the question a BitTorrent client asks: which announce URLs are worth using?
+Plain text, one URL per entry with a blank line after it, so a response pastes straight into a client's tracker box.

 | Endpoint | Returns |
 | --- | --- |